mpol1t/async-websocket-pool/README.md

 # Async WebSocket Pool

-This repository contains a Python-based Async WebSocket Pool that allows for asynchronous connections to multiple WebSocket endpoints.
+This repository contains a Python-based asynchronous WebSocket pool that allows for asynchronous connections to multiple WebSocket endpoints.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.

 ### Installation
-You can install the Async WebSocket Pool using pip:
+You can install the `async-websocket-pool` using pip:
 ```
 pip install async-websocket-pool
 ```